Electrical grid security in the United States: Washington and Oregon

 At least six attacks were carried out against electrical infrastructure in the Pacific Northwest in late November, 2022.
 Two of the incidents involved firearms.

-Pierce County, WA
+Pierce County, Washington

 Four power substations in the Tacoma, Washington area were vandalized on the morning of December 25, 2022.
 At one point, over 14,000 were without power.
 The damage has been estimated at $3 million to repair, and is expected to take up to three years to complete.

 Two men with previous criminal records of thefts were arrested on January 3, with the reported motive being to cut the power to serve as part of a wider plan to burglarize several businesses in the area.

+2026

+Boulder City, Nevada

+On February 19, 2026, a 23-year-old male law school student from Albany, New York, rammed a rental vehicle through the perimeter fence of a substation in Boulder City, Nevada, before dying from a self-inflicted gunshot wound.
+An AR-15–style pistol, two shotguns, numerous loaded magazines and shotgun shells, and two flamethrower-like devices containing thermite were among the items recovered from the vehicle.
+Police also recovered explosive materials and literature related to extremist ideologies.
+Before the incident, the man had indicated to his family that he would commit an act that would put him "on the news".
+There was no major damage to the facility, and no service disruptions were reported after the incident, which authorities investigated as a terrorism-related event.